-How can press releases help with online reputation management?
-Learn more about this essential ORM tool
+With press releases, online reputation management efforts can reach your audience.
+Learn more about this essential ORM tool.

 Your best reputation weapon might be sitting on your front porch, and with one little document, you could put it to work for you.